grafana/agent/docs/sources/operator/_index.md

 Kubernetes Monitoring provides a simplified approach and preconfigured dashboards and alerts.
 {{% /admonition %}}

-Grafana Agent Operator uses additonal custom resources to manage the deployment and configuration of Grafana Agents running in static mode.
+Grafana Agent Operator uses additional custom resources to manage the deployment and configuration of Grafana Agents running in static mode.
 In addition to the supported custom resources, you can also provide your own Service Discovery (SD) configurations to collect metrics from other types of sources.